Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion: Simulation study

 While Shiryaev-type investors have access to a unique trading rule, Salopek investors are confronted with a family of rules parameterized by $(\alpha,\beta)$.
 Consequently, they need to choose a suitable tuple $(\alpha,\beta)$ in practical applications.
 In the continuous-time case, \eqref{eq:TermValueSalopek} and \eqref{eq:mean_monoton} imply that the maximum portfolio value $V_{t}^{\stratc,\max}=\max\left(S_{t}^1,S_{t}^2\right)-\min\left(S_{t}^1,S_{t}^2\right)$ is attained for the limiting tuple $(\alpha,\beta)=(-\infty,\infty)$.
 With this setup, the strategy representation \eqref{eq:continuousSalopekStrategy} tells us that $\stratc$ is a \textit{buy-and-hold} strategy with a long position in the high-priced asset financed by short selling the low-priced asset as long as the sign of $S^1-S^2$ is unchanged.
 If a change occurs, i.e., if the price paths cross, the asset roles simply reverse.\footnote{A graphical illustration of this strategy can be found in Figure~\ref{Fig:SalopekStrategyLimit} of the appendix.}

 Although the infinite setup is appealing from a theoretical point of view, the question arises whether it also maxes out in a discrete environment.
 Rebalancing costs may vary with $(\alpha,\beta)$ and suggest a different optimal parameter choice.
 To provide an answer, Figure~\ref{Fig:Salopek4} plots our set of previously used portfolio value characteristics against the parameters $\alpha\in[-30,29]$ and $\beta\in [\alpha+1,30]$.
 For $\alpha=\beta$, the Salopek positions and portfolio value are zero because we are not invested in any risky asset.
 With growing difference $\beta -\alpha$, the means of $V_T^{\stratd}$ and $V_T^{\stratc}-V_T^{\stratd}$ increase.
 They reach their maxima for the limit $\beta=-\alpha=\infty$.
 Thus, even though the rebalancing costs are also at their maximum, continuous-time and discrete-time trading both max in the same limiting case.
-With respect to the loss probabilities, we observe values between $24\%$ and $42\%$.
-For $\beta=-\alpha=\infty$, we have $28\%$.
-The highest probability arises for the tuple $(\alpha,\beta)=(0,1)$.
+With respect to the loss probabilities, we observe values between $23\%$ and $43\%$.
+The highest probability arises for the tuple $(\alpha,\beta)=(0,1)$, the lowest for $(20,\infty)$.
+In the case of $\beta=-\alpha=\infty$, we have $27\%$.

+{\neu Investors basically have two well-known options when setting their individual $(\alpha,\beta)$.
+First, they may tune the parameters by determining the values that optimize a given target function (or a set of target functions).
+For example, the reward earned per unit of investment risk could be maximized \cite[see][]{Xiang2024}.
+Such an endeavor yields diverse results because the literature offers a wide variety of alternative reward-to-risk ratios \cite[see][]{Rachev2007,Eling2007}.
+Second, and very popular in practice, a sequential approach is feasible.
+That is, investors use visualizations like Figure \ref{Fig:Salopek4} to check whether a desired reward goes along with personally acceptable risk and budget levels \cite[see][]{Bodie2009}.
+If it does, the corresponding parameters are chosen.
+Otherwise, the reward must be adjusted to meet risk and budget preferences.}